 As each map is added to the Atlas, the evaluation process becomes easier.
 The maps are seen as layers on top of the modern City map, and various layers can be turned on and off.
 We can zoom in to a property and look at features on the early maps in relation to existing buildings.

 Here are a few examples of maps included in the Digital atlas.
 Some layers are complete, and others are still being added to the Atlas.

-Thematic Maps used for preservation in Old Town.
-The 35 Thematic Maps were created from a variety of historic sources, each indicating known or possible sites related to prehistory, African American businesses, cemeteries, Quakers, the Civil War, the Fire of 1827, the Quakers, and other topics.
+These are used for preservation in Old Town.
+The 35 Thematic Maps were created from a variety of historic sources, each indicating known or possible sites related to prehistory, African American businesses, cemeteries, Quakers, the Civil War, the Fire of 1827, and other topics.
 These maps, with an underlying database, are gradually being added to the Digital Atlas.

 The Civil War Environs of Washington (shown here) was the first historic map layer created for the Atlas.
 Layers have also been created from the Civil War Quartermaster Maps, and from portions of Alexandria maps from 1748, 1749, 1790 and 1849.